Bluey Birthday Cake

 Let’s walk through each step of this cake to make sure it turns out as amazing as possible.

-I’ve also shared the tools I used to make this cake, along with a video tutorial below (or you can watch the detailed video tutorial on YouTube.
+I’ve also shared the tools I used to make this cake, along with a video tutorial in the recipe card at the bottom of this post (or you can watch the detailed video tutorial on YouTube).

 However, if you don’t have all of these on hand, feel free to improvise with what you’ve got!